arvigeus/AZ-204/Topics/Containers.md

     --ingress 'external'

   # Display the Fully Qualified Domain Name (FQDN) of the app after it's deployed.
 This is the URL you would use to access your application.
-  az containerapp show --name MyAPI --resource-group MyResourceGroup --query properties.configuration.ingress.fqdn }
+  az containerapp show --name MyAPI --resource-group $resourceGroup --query properties.configuration.ingress.fqdn }

 # Deploy a containerized application in Azure Container Apps, using an existing public Docker image